-In this very first PXConversation, Rumi Bose, Property X-Change Lead speaks to the people who brought us Oru, a very special café, wellness and coworking space in East Dulwich.
-Vibushan Thirukumar is co-founder and CEO of Oru Space and is joined by his colleague Chloe Kimsey, local resident turned Operations Manager at Oru Space.
-Also with us is Matt Derry, Principal Project Manager at Southwark Council Sustainable Growth team.
+In this very first PX Conversation, Rumi Bose, GLA Project Officer, speaks to the people who brought us Oru, a very special café, wellness and co-working space in East Dulwich.
+Her guests are Vibushan Thirukumar, Co-Founder and CEO of Oru Space, his colleague Chloe Kimsey, local resident turned Operations Manager, and Matt Derry, Principal Project Manager at Southwark Council Sustainable Growth team.

-After shortlists and interviews, the successful candidates were business partners Paul Nelmes and Vibushan Thirukumar, former Second Home Development Director and Head of Finance respectively.
-Following a similar model to Second Home, workspace with a purpose, focussed on wellness – their approach stood out and came full circle, nicely tying back to the former use as a place offering community social care.
+After shortlists and interviews, the successful candidates were business partners Paul Nelmes and Vibushan Thirukumar, former Development Director and Head of Finance at Second Home, respectively.
+In essence, the pair proposed to develop Second Home’s already successful concept – creating purposeful workspace focussed on wellness – specifically for the space on Lordship Lane.
+This approach was appealing to the Council for a number of reasons, including for the opportunity to align with the site’s former use as a place offering community social care.

-The resulting ground floor has the public uses of hospitality and wellness – a bar/reception, a 60-cover café/restaurant, and two wellness studios.
-Upstairs is a series of quieter members coworking spaces.
+The resulting ground floor serves the public uses of hospitality and wellness: a bar/reception, 60-cover café/restaurant, and two wellness studios.
+Upstairs is a series of quieter members co-working spaces.

-Chloe, a local resident, talks to us about how she saw the community changing during lockdown.
-Paul and Vibushan had recently arrived and had thrown themselves into getting under the skin of the local area, opening Oru’s doors up and developing and testing their concept, talking and reaching out to anyone was interested.
-The atmosphere of bubbling creativity, drawing like-minded people in attracted Chloe, who wanted to be part of the energy.
-The holistic nature of the building is something many were looking for during lockdown, at a time when we were hemmed in at home, the culture of Oru – joining in with the sharing and building dialogue was very timely and, for Chloe, life-changing.
-Refreshed to have a space so ‘home-grown’ and open, she now is very happy to be working at Oru as the Operations Manager.
+Chloe, a local resident, shares how she saw the community change during lockdown.
+Paul and Vibushan had recently arrived and had thrown themselves into getting under the skin of the local community, opening Oru’s doors to develop and test their concept, talking and reaching out to anyone who was interested.
+The atmosphere of bubbling creativity attracted Chloe, who wanted to be part of the project’s energy.
+She believes that the holistic nature of the building is something many were looking for during lockdown, at a time when people were hemmed in at home.
+The culture of Oru – that of joining in, of building dialogue – was very timely and, for Chloe, life-changing.
+Refreshed to have a space so ‘home-grown’ and open, she is now very happy to be working at Oru as the Operations Manager.

-Lessons learned for high street operators – You don’t have to satisfy everyone – just a group of people who fully understand what it is your trying to achieve.
+Lessons learned for high street operators: You don’t have to satisfy everyone, just a group of people who fully understand what it is you are trying to achieve.

-Lessons learned for landowners – Be organic, flexible, collaborative.
-Buy into a shared vision, accept a share of risk and be flexible about the approach – something great might happen!
+Lessons learned for landowners: Be organic, flexible, collaborative.
+Buy into a shared vision, accept a share of the risk, and be flexible about the approach – something great might happen!

 - Vibushan Thirukumar, Oru Space